bornskilled200/jaci/README.md

 # What is this fork for?
 I wanted Jaci to work on the libgdx GWT backend, so here is a very ugly fix.
 Later on I will fix it up so it is non-instrusive using emulation and put it up on maven.
+If you want it now, you would need to compile this library yourself as I have not looked into maven.
+However you must also wait for [this pull request](https://github.com/libgdx/libgdx/pull/3685) to be merged in to fix some issues on libgdx GWT backend.

 # What is Jaci?
 Java Annotation Command Interface.